danielgroen/wp-grid-visualizer/readme.txt

   }
 }
 ```
+3. optional if you are using scss. link in your stylesheet to the _grid.scss in this plugin. now you can use the mixin.

 **Usage**

 1. Enable the plugin
-2. override css vars if you want to
+2. Override the available css-vars in your own stylesheet
+3. Optional: link the _grid.scss in your stylesheet to use the scss mixin @grid()
-3. Happy styling with your grid
+4. Happy styling with your grid

 == Changelog ==